Affiliated Study Abroad Program

 - Affiliated programs are primarily for undergraduate students, although in special circumstances graduate students may apply.

 - To be eligible, undergraduate students must meet the following two criteria at the time of application:

-- at least 12 Naropa credits completed or in progress.
+- At least 12 of those credits need to have been completed or in progress at Naropa.

-- Students who have transferred in more than 45 credits are not eligible for SIT or Living Routes study abroad.
+- Students who have transferred in more than 45 credits are not eligible for SIT study abroad.
 This is because students must complete at least 60 credits on-campus at Naropa University to complete their degree requirements.
-Affilated Program (Living Routes or SIT) credits count as elective transfer credits, and they do not count as on-campus credits.
+SIT credits count as elective transfer credits, and they do not count as on-campus credits.
 Therefore, students must consult with their academic advisor to determine if sufficient elective credits are available to participate in an Affiliated Study Abroad Program without hindering the completion of their major and/or core requirements in a timely manner.

 - Students must possess a 2.5 GPA to apply and be in good disciplinary standing (i.e. no disciplinary problems, not currently in the judiciary process, not on probation, etc.)

-- Students will undergo an SIT or Living Routes application process and must meet all of the organizations' requirements.
+- Students will undergo an SIT application process and must meet all of the organization's requirements.

 In special circumstances graduate students may study abroad on an affiliated program which offers graduate credit, but are limited to 6 consortium/transfer credits.
 Most graduate programs at Naropa University will not allow for that flexibility, so it is important to check with your advisor to see if study abroad will be approved by your department.